jeremyc159/AutoBashLLM/README.md

 AutoBashLLM turns ChatGPT (or another OpenAI‑compatible model) into an *interactive automation engine*:

 1. You give the script a single **goal prompt** – e.g.
-   `./llm-agent.sh "Install VLC player on my Ubuntu"`
+   `bash gpt5.sh "Install VLC player on my Ubuntu"`
 2. It sends that goal, a safety‑oriented system prompt, and the list of available commands to the model.
 3. The model replies with a JSON plan (`"action":"run"` + array of shell